pwangy/SE-prep-final/README.md

 # Build a Personal Website
 As a final project to Flatiron's Software Engineering Prep Course, we've been tasked with creating a personal site incorporating HTML, CSS, and JavaScript.

-This page is meant to be viewed on desktop and loads with a very light text color as the default. ;)
+This page is best viewed on desktop and loads with a very light text color as the default. ;)

 # Completed Requirements
 - [x] Create a local repository folder